Centre for Contemporary Photography: Education

 CCP presents Artist Floor Talks by exhibiting artists each Saturday following exhibition openings.
-CCP also presents education programs including practical photography courses run by Les Walkling, and annual series of public lectures; past speakers have included Geoffrey Batchen, Martin Parr and Victor Burgin.
+CCP also presents education programs including practical photography courses, and annual series of public lectures; past speakers have included Geoffrey Batchen, Martin Parr and Victor Burgin.

 Publications

 In April 2009, CCP began publishing Flash, a quarterly online journal.
 Flash includes reviews, interviews and commentary on photography and video in Australia by a diverse group of established and emerging writers.
 Edited from 2010 to 2015 by Kyla McFarlane, Flash is a free journal.

 The centre has published the following catalogues and books: